Five Signs It’s Time to Switch Carriers

-From a shipper standpoint, a carrier showing up on time for their pickup/delivery appointment should be a given.
-Yet bad carriers will consistently miss their appointments for a plethora of unacceptable reasons.
-There are acceptable reasons for a carrier to miss an appointment, and every carrier is going to miss an appointment or two now and then.
-What determines a good carrier from a bad carrier, however, is the frequency with which they miss appointments, the manner with which they alert the shipper to the delay, their communication regarding the trucks ETA, and the options that they provide the shipper in order to recover and deliver the freight as close to the original delivery date as possible.
+Having said that, there are acceptable reasons for a carrier to miss an appointment.
+Honestly, the truth is that every carrier is going to miss an appointment or two now and then.
+What separates a good carrier from a bad carrier, however, is the frequency with which they miss appointments.
+The manner with which they alert the shipper to the delay is also a tell-tale sign.
+Their communication regarding the trucks ETA, and the options that they provide the shipper in order to recover and deliver the freight as close to the original delivery date as possible.

 It should go without saying that a good carrier delivers loads on time, but more importantly, in one piece.
 Claims are, quite simply, ridiculously messy, potentially dangerous, legally confusing, super expensive, and bad carriers are consistently involved in them.

 Legitimate claims do happen and most shippers have a specific process for dealing with them.
 However, bad carriers are typically involved in more claims than good carriers, and the reason is simple.
 Good carriers care about the integrity of the freight they deliver.
-Bad carriers simply want to get the freight off their truck and get paid as soon as humanly possible.
-Bad carriers drive recklessly and faster than is necessary in order to deliver the load and get reloaded as fast as possible.
-Bad carriers push their equipment harder and take poorer care of their assets than good carriers, and because of this they are, more often than not, involved in more accidents, unexpected stops, load shifts, and breakdowns than good carriers.
+Bad carriers simply want to get the freight off their truck and get paid as soon as humanly possible. they drive recklessly and faster than is necessary in order to deliver the load.
+Furthermore, bad carriers push their equipment harder and take poorer care of their assets than good carriers.
+Because of this they are, more often than not, involved in more accidents, unexpected stops, load shifts, and breakdowns than good carriers.

 The transportation industry can be described as fluid at best.
-Whether transportation and logistics issues are going to happen in this industry isn’t a matter of “if”, rather than “when,” which is exactly why excellent shipper-carrier communication is critical.
-The greatest carriers on the market run into issues on a daily basis, some that affect entire logistics networks and even the availability of certain consumer products.
+Whether transportation and logistics issues are going to happen in this industry isn’t a matter of “if”, rather than “when”.
+Which is exactly why excellent shipper-carrier communication is critical.
+The greatest carriers on the market run into issues on a daily basis.
+Some of those issues even affect entire logistics networks and even the availability of certain consumer products.
 The difference between a good carrier and a bad carrier is how well they communicate these issues with shippers.

 Good carriers alerted their shippers to the numerous lengthy delays and provide updates to shippers as they were made available.
-Good carriers provided alternate delivery options in order to recover freight that was stuck at rail yards and warehouses across the Midwest.
+Additionally, good carriers provided alternate delivery options in order to recover freight that was stuck at rail yards.
 They made themselves available and broadened their communication to alert their client base as to not only updates to the whereabouts of their freight, but also to the availability of their capacity and their ability to assist shippers whenever possible.
 Bad carriers simply left shippers in the cold (pun intended) wondering about the status and integrity of their freight.

 Commitment to Capacity

-A good carrier will quote their service to a shipper and, once said quote is agreed upon by the shipper, will honor that rate for the agreed period of time, regardless of market shifts or loss of capacity.
-Poor carriers, when faced with a market shift or loss in capacity, will provide excuse after poorly-thought-out excuse as to why they need to charge the shipper more than what was previously quoted for their capacity.
-Good carriers stick to their word and honor the rates they provided, even when that rate will potentially result in a loss of revenue to the carrier.
+A good carrier will quote their cost to a shipper and honor that rate for the agreed period of time.
+This is regardless of market shifts or loss of capacity.
+Poor carriers, when faced with a market shift, will give excuses why they need to charge the shipper more than what was previously quoted.
+Good carriers stick to their word and honor the rates they provided,.
+They do so even when that rate will potentially result in a loss of revenue to the carrier.
 Such a loss is an oversight of the carriers’ pricing team and not that of the shippers’.

 Freight markets and the availability of carrier capacity are tighter than ever before and finding the right carrier can be a lengthy and arduous process.
 Driver shortages and an overabundance of freight have shifted supply & demand firmly into the hands of the carriers.
-Regardless of the current freight market conditions, no shipper should have to settle for poor service from bad carriers, but luckily your shipping team can now identify the good from the bad and the bad from the truly terrible.
+Regardless of the current freight market conditions, no shipper should have to settle for poor service from bad carriers.
+Luckily your shipping team can now identify the good from the bad and help you switch carriers seamlessly.

 If you’re concerned about any of the issues above, it might be time to reassess your carrier network.
-We here at LTX help our customers not only renegotiate rates, but track carrier’s on-time percentage, damages, and customer service on a continual basis.
-Reach out to us today to learn how we can help!
+Here at Redwood Logistics, we pride ourselves on helping our customers not only renegotiate rates, but track carrier’s on-time percentage and damages.
+That’s not to mention that we also provide stellar customer service on a continual basis.